usertakenname/whisper-wins-backend/README.md

 In order to better grasp the workflow of our application we have designed workflow diagrams (see files in [visualization/](visualization/)).
 For further details please refer to the source code.

 ### Validator version
 The `SealedAuctionValidator` shares the same workflow as the `SealedAuction` up until ending the auction.
 Instead of checking the balance of every bidder, the contract only emits all L1 addresses to be checked by validators.
 Hence we enter the `refute period` where everyone can suggest a winner for a specified timeframe.
 This suggested winner's bid will then be compared to the current suggested winner's bid.
 If the bid is higher, then they become the new winner of the auction.
 Currently, everyone can be a validator as there is no stake that is needed to suggest a winner.
 After a the refute period, the winner is set and can not be overruled anymore.
-The claiming process is again equal to the basic auction workflow.
+When claiming the valuables (NFT or ETH) the auction does not directly issue the transaction.
+The transaction to transfer the NFT for example is signed and then emitted, for everyone to put into the mempool.
+For future versions these transactions might set the available gas used to 0, such that these transactions need to be included in bundles.

 ## Limitations of the Implementation
 1. **Visibility of Onchain Callbacks:** To ensure fairness, the on-chain callbacks for off-chain functions (e.g., setUpAuction() and setUpAuctionOnchain()) should ideally only be callable by their corresponding off-chain counterparts.
 However, adapting the visibility to "internal" or "private" is currently not supported by SUAVE.
 As a result, we have to assume that these callbacks are only invoked by the respective off-chain function(s).